Yorkshireman/yorkshireman.github.io/_posts/2016-05-03-rack-and-rack-middleware.md

 - Execution (actually handle the request and provide a response)

 (above bullet points from [here](http://stackoverflow.com/questions/2256569/what-is-rack-middleware))

+You will often see this in professional Sinatra applications.
+Sinatra uses Rack!
+See [here](https://github.com/sinatra/sinatra/blob/master/README.md) for the definition of what Sinatra ***IS***!

 As a final note, our `config.ru` can be written in a short-hand style, producing exactly the same functionality (and this is what you'll typically see):
 {% highlight ruby %}